 Freelance or staff journalists working for independent news organizations are welcome to submit their work.
 Media outlets may also submit entries on journalists’ behalf.

 What kinds of pieces are eligible?

-We welcome works of local or regional journalism from the 2018 calendar year.
+We welcome works of local or regional journalism from the preceding calendar year.
 Submissions may be individual pieces, or a series of up to three works on a related theme.
 Entries may be works of broadcast, print, or digital journalism.
-Audio and video stories should be no longer than 60 minutes in total.
+Audio and video entries should be no longer than 60 minutes in total.
 As the award honors small and regional markets in the United States, only U.S. media outlets are eligible.